Cloud infrastructure segmentation with the Check Point next-generation firewall

 Warning

-security group rules for incoming traffic have your PC external IP address specified.
+security group inbound rules include your PC external IP address.

 Run SmartConsole